enspirit/makefile-for-monorepos/README.md

 DOCKER_SCAN_ARGS :=

 # Should docker scan fail on errors (true/false, defaults to 'true')
-# When running the `make scan` rule with this setting to true
+# When running the `make images.scan` rule with this setting to true
 # the scan will stop at the first image with vulnerabilities
 DOCKER_SCAN_FAIL_ON_ERR :=
 ```